Get Moving With 21 Local Activewear Brands for Every Kind of Workout

 108 Sportif

-108 Sportif activewear 108 Sportif is built on the idea of creating a capsule wardrobe for your active and athleisure wear.
-Striking cut-outs and sculpting silhouettes arrive in classic black, white and navy colourways.
-Find balance and harmony with pieces from the Yin and Yang capsule, stylish pieces that are designed to move with your body.
+108 Sportif is built on the idea of creating a capsule wardrobe for your active and athleisure wear.
+Striking cut-outs and sculptural silhouettes arrive in classic black, white and navy colourways.
+Find balance and harmony with the Yin and Yang capsule, stylish pieces that are designed to move with your body.

 Nagnata

-Nagnata activewear Blurring the lines between fashion and function, Nagnata’s collections are carried by its responsible wool standard merino-blend pieces.
-The Byron Bay-based brand’s signature ribbed styles, which arrive in a rainbow of hues, are equally suited to sweating it out on the mat as they are cosying up.
-The brand’s Movement 16 capsule is a trans-seasonal sweat saviour – wear the Elba wool bralette and Classic wool mini shorts and play mix and match with colours.
+Blurring the lines between fashion and function, Nagnata’s collections are carried by its responsible wool standard merino-blend pieces.
+The Byron Bay-based brand’s signature ribbed styles, which arrive in a rainbow of hues, are just as suited to sweating it out on the mat as they are to cosying up on the couch.
+The brand’s Movement 16 capsule is a trans-seasonal sweat saviour – wear the Classic wool bralet and micro shorts and play mix and match with colours.

 Active Truth

-Active Truth activewear Real bodies and diverse representation are the foundations of Active Truth's offering, which focuses on servicing and celebrating the activewear needs of all women.
-The brand prides itself on offering activewear for ever-changing humans, with sizes spanning 8–26, as well as a maternity collection.
+Real bodies and diverse representation are the foundations of Active Truth’s offering, which focuses on serving and celebrating the activewear needs of all women.
+The brand prides itself on offering activewear for real people, with sizes spanning 8 to 26, as well as a maternity collection.
 Shop supportive and size-inclusive styles in subtle hues with the brand’s core release.

 PE Nation

-PE Nation activewear PE Nation offers activewear for everyday life with its urban-inspired pieces.
+PE Nation offers activewear for everyday life with its urban-inspired pieces.
 The Sydney brand is best known for its logo-clad designs and bold prints, which are favoured by sportswear maximalists.
-New to the scene is the Vita sports bra, full-length leggings and Immersion cap.
+New to the scene is the Adaption sports bra, full-length leggings and Signature socks.
 The outerwear collection is filled with heavyweights that work for pre- and post-studio, as well as off-duty days.

 Bondi Active

-Bondi Active activewear Named for one of the most active neighbourhoods in Australia, Bondi Active’s vibrant collection is designed to take you from working out to brunch and then to the beach.
-The Currents collection is filled with quick-dry tech fabrics, including elements made from repurposed fishing nets and plastic bottles.
+Named for one of the most active neighbourhoods in Australia, Bondi Active’s vibrant collection is designed to take you from working out to brunch to the beach.
+The Baseline collection is made from a quick-dry bio-nylon, a sustainable fabric derived from plant fibres.

 Saint Layers

-Saint Layers activewear Saint Layers launched in July 2023 but draws on nearly 10 years of experience – the brand is connected to Saint Moto, which is best known for its disruptive and revolutionary single safety denim for motorcyclists.
+Saint Layers launched in July 2023 but draws on nearly 10 years of experience – the brand is connected to Saint Moto, which is best known for its disruptive and revolutionary single safety denim for motorcyclists.
 With an obsessive approach to materials, the team has worked to create unique, sustainably minded fabrics with highly considered yarn combinations.
-With a focus on performance compression pieces, Saint Layers offers a collection of high quality, medical-grade garments that aid blood flow and help with recovery after exertion, reducing swelling and soreness – whether you’re taking your place at the top of a podium, bouncing back from injury or travelling at altitude.
+With a focus on performance compression pieces, Saint Layers offers a collection of high quality, medical-grade garments that aid blood flow and help with recovery after exertion, reducing swelling and soreness – whether you’re taking your place on the podium, bouncing back from injury or travelling at altitude.
 Shop styles designed for running and training, as well as the signature compression collection.

 LSKD

-LSKD activewear LSKD (Loose Kid) is the king of sleek, high quality designs that inspire you move fast and work hard.
+LSKD (Loose Kid) is the king of sleek, high quality designs that inspire you move fast and work hard.
 Get training with the best-selling Rep tights and Twist sports bra – these core pieces are lightweight, versatile and supportive.
-The brand’s unisex range of trackies, tees and hoodies add a dose of inspiration to the everyday with logos like “Enjoy the Journey” and “1% Better Every Day”.
-LSKD also offers a Breast Cancer Awareness collection, donating five per cent of sales to The National Breast Cancer Foundation to fund breast cancer research.
+The brand’s unisex range of trackies, tees and hoodies adds a dose of inspiration to the everyday, sporting slogans like “Love the Process” and “1% Better Every Day”.

 Estroni